ichimei0125/Learning-Note/README.md

 # Learning-Note
-My learning not of IT certification, hope it will help you :-)
+My learning note of IT certification, hope it will help you :-)